Logo

 • Obsessive thoughts (“What if something bad happens?”)

-• Compulsions or rituals to neutralize the fear
+• Compulsions or rituals to neutralize fear

-• Reassurance seeking, often dozens of times per day
+• Reassurance-seeking multiple times per day

 Clues pointing toward OCD:

-• Repeating the same question, even when answered
+• Repeating the same question despite answers

-• Over-checking, counting, or specific routines
+• Over-checking, counting, or rigid routines

 • Fixating on “bad thing might happen” thoughts